Truck Accident Attorneys in Detroit, Michigan

 Protecting Your Rights After an Accident

 If you or a loved one has been injured in an accident with a large truck, or worse, a loved one has lost their life, contact Ratton Law Group PC.
 We proudly serve clients in Detroit, Wayne County, and all neighboring communities.
-Our team of attorneys includes those with medical training, so we can bring a unique perspective to your situation and help you obtain the just compensation you deserve.
+Our team of Detroit truck accident attorneys includes those with medical training, so we can bring a unique perspective to your situation and help you obtain the just compensation you deserve.
 Call (313) 631-0502 today for a free consultation about your case.

 Laws Governing Trucks and Trucking Operations